-What are your thoughts about the Holy Spirit living in you?
-And always being there for you?
+What are your feelings about the Holy Spirit living in you?

-God gave us a handy list in Galatians 5:22-23, so we can check our lives to see if we are being led/walking by His Spirit, or by our own flesh (sinful nature).
-Read Galatians 5:13-26; James 1:13-15.
+God gave us a handy list in Galatians 5:22-23, so we can check our lives to see if we are being led by His Spirit, or by our own flesh (sinful desires).
+If you have the fruit of the Spirit in your life, that means you are allowing the Spirit to lead you.
+Read Galatians 5:16-26.

 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control ...
 If we live by the Spirit, let us also walk by the Spirit ...
 Galatians 5:22-25 NASB®

-If you have the fruit of the Spirit in your life, that means you are allowing the Spirit to lead you.
-If you are not producing these character traits then you are leading yourself.
 I believe no one is led by the Spirit all the time, but to be like Jesus we need the Spirit to be leading us most of the time.
-Who is leading you most of the time, the Spirit or yourself?
-Remember, He absolutely wants to lead your life!
+Who is leading you most of the time, the Spirit or sin?
+Remember, He absolutely wants to lead your life.
 So ask for His help, He is our Helper.
-(John 14:26)
+(Psalm 143:10).

 For more information see: How to let the Spirit lead you.